ok-0110/Shows-Project/README.md

 # Shows-Project

- Version of my final project that corently deploy
+ Version of my final project that corently deploy: https://big-project-0000.web.app

 I used MongoDB Atlas for both of the databases, &nbsp;  Service called Vercel to host the servers, &nbsp; And Google Firebase to host the front-end.